-POLICY 32.4.3: The emphasis of the future development of these areas is to provide employment opportunities mixed with facilities that offer goods and services that support the wider community.
+POLICY 32.4.3: The emphasis of the future development of these areas is to provide employment opportunities mixed with facilities offering goods and services that support the wider community.

-OBJECTIVE 32.5.: NEIGHBORHOOD MIXED-USE ACTIVITY CENTER are areas of sufficient size and location that will help to contribute the uses needed to support large portions of Leigh Acres with single-family residential, multi family residential, public and private education, live-work, retail, office, medical, entertainment, light industrial; commercial/public parking, parks and other civic uses.
-These areas are identified on Map 1.
+OBJECTIVE 32.5.: NEIGHBORHOOD MIXED-USE ACTIVITY CENTER are areas of sufficient size and location that will help to contribute the uses needed to support large portions of the Lehigh Acres Planning Community including: residential; public and private education; live-work; retail; office; medical; entertainment; light industrial; commercial/public parking; parks; and, other civic uses.
+These locations are identified on Map 1.

-POLICY 32.5.1: The emphasis of the future development of these areas is to provide mixed use facilities that offer goods and services that support the surrounding neighborhoods as well as local employment opportunities and alternate housing types.
+POLICY 32.5.1: The emphasis of the future development of these areas is to provide mixed use facilities offering goods and services that support the surrounding neighborhoods as well as local employment opportunities and alternate housing types.